SignatureBeef/AusStockChecker/README.md

 If you are setting this up for the first time, I suggest you use a random in-stock item from the supported retailer of your choice to check to make sure your notifications are working and the PC Beep sound can be heard.

+## How to use
+ - Open the project in Visual Studio and compile.
+This will create bin/Debug/net5.0/UserDetails.yaml
+ - Modify UserDetails.yaml with your details as required
+ - Add in a test item that is in stock to confirm the notifications work
+ - Use as required

 ### Remember: no warranty, responsibility on my behalf or support is provided - use at your own risk!